-- Market valuations have backed off high levels during the first quarter, leaving the risk/reward for large-cap stocks more constructive looking forward.
-We remain focused on bottom-up stock selection, while avoiding large sector over- and under-weights.
-We believe our ESG integration approach will serve as a “flywheel” to better performance over time as more investors recognize opportunities and risks that stem from long-term sustainability trends.
+- We remain focused on bottom-up stock selection, while avoiding large sector over- and under-weights.
+We believe our ESG integration approach will serve as a “flywheel” to drive performance over time as investors focus on the opportunities and risks arising from the transition to a more sustainable economy.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|

 |Lipper Large-Cap Core Funds Index||1.38||12.52||12.52||8.05||-||-||-||11.44|

 Performance data quoted represent past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For most recent month-end performance information call 800.767.1729 or visit paxstaging.wpengine.com

 Figures include reinvested dividends, capital gains distributions, and changes in principal value.